Project Setup#

 Default Structure#

 JSRunner uses the Scene Folder convention.
-On first Play Mode, it creates:
+When you click Initialize Project in JSRunner's inspector, it creates:

 Assets/Scenes/